velartrill/velartrill.github.io/orig/kestrel.md

 "Please, Ambassador. *Nal* is perfectly fine in the, hm, 'personal context', perhaps?"
 His eyes twinkle mischievously.
 "Or *sir* -- whichever makes you more… comfortable."

 I raise my eyebrows.
 "I'll be sure to keep that in mind."
 I flash him a casual salute.
-"See you around -- sir."
+"See you around, sir."

 Eventually Jay and I are the last ones left in the tranquil little garden, staring up at the moons.
 A constant in the night sky my whole life -- it's unsettling to think I won't see them for at least four years of my life.

 "You are really serious about protecting me, hey?"
 I ask Jay softly after a while.

 "Ma'am."
 She doesn't quite stand to attention this time, but I can tell she's fighting her instincts.
 "If I may, ma'am -- if there is any microgravity combat experience to be found in the Republic, it's among private citizens who've sailed the Void.
 Mercenaries, relic hunters, adventurers, pirates and slaver scum who've escaped justice, and so on.
 As things stand our military is in no position to offfer that training -- right now we don't even have a practice platform -- and that means we're behind not only probably the whole damn League but the *den tsuang* as well.
-I am *deadly* serious about protecting you, ma'am, but I also feel it is urgent to transmit whatever skill and experience I can acquire in this new battlespace to our military so we can get a head start at catching up.
+I would give my life to protect you without hesitation, ma'am, but I also feel it is urgent to transmit whatever skill and experience I can acquire in this new battlespace to our military so we can get a head start at catching up.
 Being able to both board and repel is crucial in Void combat, sometimes more so than your own ride surviving the engagement."

 I rub my brow tiredly.
 A golden new world on the horizon and all she can think of is killing people there.
 I really want to slap her, if I'm being honest with myself.